oktadev/okta-blog/_source/_posts/2022-01-18-deploy-dotnet-container-aws-fargate.md

 ...
 ```

-This will create a self-signed development certificate right within the docker image, which we can use to run the application with TLS on Fargate for demo purposes.
+This will create a self-signed development certificate right within the docker image, which you can use to run the application with TLS on Fargate for demo purposes.

 > **Note**: This type of development certificate is not recommended for production use.
 It is used here for simplicity in a demo.
 For a production setup, you should use a certificate signed by a certificate authority.
 Recommendation: to run a production .NET application on ECS, use an AWS Application Load Balancer (ALB) to route traffic to a reverse proxy (Nginx) via an HTTPS listener configured to use a certificate signed by a certificate authority.
 The reverse proxy would then route traffic to the application.
 The reverse proxy and the application should also be configured to use TLS using valid certificates.